hanxue/full-page-screen-capture-ng/README.md

 5. Select the folder for this app

 From the webstore:

+This fork is not yet available on Chrome Webstore.
+You can install the upstream extension below.

 Find the [Full Page Screen Capture App](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl) in the Chrome Webstore and click install.
 (NOTE: the webstore version is now running on a private branch of this repo and will have more updates.)